jetbrains-academy/rustlings-course/Common Programming Concepts/Repetitions/Looping Through an Array with for/task.md

 But this approach is error-prone; we could cause the program to panic if the index length is incorrect.
 It’s also slow because the compiler adds runtime code to perform the conditional check on every element on every iteration through the loop.

 As a more concise alternative, you can use a `for` loop and execute some code for each item in a collection.
-A for loop looks like the code in Listing 3-5:
+A for loop looks like this:

 ```rust
 fn main() {